UPPMAX/uppmax_intro_day_1/docs/sessions/login_remote_desktop.md

     Teaching goals are:

     - Learners have practiced using the UPPMAX documentation
-    - Learners haved logged in to the Rackham remote desktop environment using the website
+    - Learners haved logged in to the Pelle remote desktop environment using the website
-    - (optional) Learners have logged in to the Rackham remote desktop environment using a local ThinLinc client
+    - (optional) Learners have logged in to the Pelle remote desktop environment using a local ThinLinc client